cnsetzer/kilopop/README.md

-Setzer2022_BNSpopkNe
+bnspopkne

-This package produces kilonovae following the population model presented in Setzer et al. 2022.
+This package produces kilonovae following the population model presented in Setzer et al. 2023.

+More Documentation is given here: https://cnsetzer.github.io/Setzer2022_BNSpopkNe/

 For basic usage, see example given in the Tutorial folder.